Back By Popular Demand…

 And some stories are just going to run longer.

-So I think it would be safe to say a full-time short story writer could easily do 15 short stories a month for a year.
+So I think it would be safe to say a full-time short story writer could easily do 15 short stories a month for a year and publish them indie.
 That’s not even half pulp speed.

 In one year at that rate you would produce 180 short stories.
 (I HAVE DONE THAT MANY ON SOME YEARS.)